-While Succession Planning books typically don’t spend time on the New York Times Bestseller List, they can be a helpful resource.
+While Succession Planning books typically don’t spend time on the New York Times Bestseller List, they can be a helpful resource resource for organizations looking to develop their internal succession plan.
 Whether you’re just getting started or are looking to enhance your Succession Planning process, I’ve put together a list of the Most Popular Succession Planning Books, along with my thoughts on each.

 Succession Planning That Works – Michael Timms